 Please use our subscription page to register your interest, and we will keep you updated on all relevant information and news about subjects you have chosen.

-The module sets out to inspire both new and experienced writers in the creation of their own original fairy tales.
+This lively and stimulating class sets out to inspire both new and experienced writers in the creation of their own original fairy tales.
 Over the 10 weeks, students will explore what makes the fairy tale a uniquely seductive form of storytelling, looking at origins, language, themes, characters, setting, motifs and narrative device.
 Students will accumulate a portfolio of fairy tale-inspired writing, full of magic, marvel and metamorphosis.

 Who is this course for?